S33 (ZVV)

-The S33 is a regional railway line of the S-Bahn Zürich on the Zürcher Verkehrsverbund (ZVV), Zürich transportation network, and is one of the network's lines connecting the cantons of Zürich and Schaffhausen.
+The S33 is a regional railway line of the Zurich S-Bahn on the Zürcher Verkehrsverbund (ZVV), Zurich transportation network, and is one of the network's lines connecting the cantons of Zurich and Schaffhausen.

 Route

-The line runs from the northwest of the canton of Zürich from Winterthur and heads for Schaffhausen.
+The line runs from the northwest of the canton of Zurich from Winterthur and heads for Schaffhausen.
 At both terminal stations, connections to InterCity and InterRegio trains as well as other S-Bahn services exist.